briansingh/briansingh.github.io/containerization crash course.md

 ```
 helm template io-release helmstuffhere
 ```
-4) Run the following helm command to install the application into kubernetes
+4) Run the following helm command to install the application into Kubernetes
 ```
 helm install io-release helmstuffhere
 ```